korczivo/github-repositories-search/README.md

 - using [snackbars](https://evandromacedo.github.io/react-simple-snackbar/) notify user what happened in your app
 - add search term to the query params
 - let's think about start your project and how to configure husky automatically
-- fix tests for useTableManager because for now deploy on Vercel failing because of TS errors

 ## How to run